Campinas, São Paulo, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-If you are planning to check out the charming Catedral Metropolitana de Campinas, it's recommended to wear modest clothing:
+If you are going to visit the lovely Catedral Metropolitana de Campinas, it's worthwhile to wear modest clothing:

 If you go to Parque do Taquaral, you're likely to do a lot of walking.
 These are a must:

-If you visit Campinas during March, you may find that it is constantly hot, somewhat rainy and very hazy.
+If you vacation in Campinas during February, you might notice that it is really hot, somewhat rainy and very hazy.
 Temperatures tend to hover around the 80s F (low 20s C) during the day, while at night they can dip into the 60s F (high 10s C).
 Humidity is generally between 50 and 60% during the day.
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: